 WeWork was represented by Oregon-based Chief Creative Officer, Miguel McKelvey, who spoke about operationalizing love and creating work-related culture spaces that resonate with our personal values as well as our work goals and objectives.
 Notable companies such as Cargill and Pfizer also shared their unique perspectives on corporate social responsibility, and how – as representatives of the private sector – they hope to create new, responsible ways of partnering with local communities to achieve their mutual interests.
 Attendees also heard from related speakers about new funding models, and how project evaluation must fit within overall project needs in order for us to have more appropriate and meaningful metrics.

-Some key questions that especially compelled me were: What is the social floor we can all agree upon, or the basic tolerable minimum that we don’t let any human being in the world fall beneath?
+Some key questions that were especially compelling were: What is the social floor we can all agree upon, or the basic tolerable minimum that we don’t let any human being in the world fall beneath?
 And, how do we encourage or empower the development of a “whole citizen,” for ourselves, in our work places, as well as through our programs?

 Innovation and Data